Map of Current and Completed Projects

-Numerous projects funded by the bonds have been completed, most notably the new Town Hall at 900 7th Ave., the police station at 912 7th Ave., dugout covers and new concessions/restroom buildings at South Garner and Garner Recreational parks, the Lake Benson and North Garner dog parks, and various sidewalk and street-lighting projects around town (see map below for more).
+Numerous projects funded by the bonds have been completed, most notably the new Town Hall at 900 7th Ave., the police station at 912 7th Ave., dugout covers and new concessions/restroom buildings at South Garner and Garner Recreational parks, the Lake Benson and North Garner dog parks, and various sidewalk and street-lighting projects around town (see map above for more).

 Current major construction projects include the Garner Recreation Center at Main and Montague streets in historic downtown Garner.
 Other bond-supported projects in the design or planning phases include intersection improvements at White Oak/Ackerman/Hebron Church roads; improvements along New Rand Road; N.C.
 50 bridge enhancements (aesthetic); possible extension of the South Garner Greenway; and sidewalks along U.S. 401, Spring Drive, Vandora Springs Road and Timber Drive.